 Carrie: Well, thank you so much for taking some time out today to talk with us.
 I think this is gonna be really encouraging and hopeful for our listeners who are struggling.

 Stormie: I hope so.
-I bling anyone who’s listening right now.
-Who’s struggling just with emotional pain and hurt and the things that happened to people and how they’re mistreated and or how they were abused either as a child or later on or whatever my heart goes out to them.
-Cause I know how hard it is, but I just wanna say there’s hope there is hope to be free of it.
-It can happen and, and it will just don’t give up.
+To anyone who’s listening right now, who’s struggling just with emotional pain and hurt and the things that happened to people and how they’re mistreated and or how they were abused either as a child or later on or whatever my heart goes out to them beause I know how hard it is, but I just wanna say there’s hope.
+There is hope to be free of it.
+It can happen, and it will just don’t give up.

 Carrie: By the time this episode airs, I hope to be doing some more podcast interviews.
 I had done several during my pregnancy to stock up for when I was gonna be out on maternity leave.
 And now that I am back to work in the action, I hope to be interviewing more individuals.
 So if you have guest suggestions, you can always go to our website, @hopeforanxietyandocd.com.
 Fill out the contact form.
 And let me know who you would like to hear from, or maybe you are the one who has a story to share.
 You do not have to be a public speaker or author to be on the show.
 That’s not a requirement.

 If you want to keep up to date with what’s going on with the podcast, make sure that you follow us on Facebook or Instagram.
 You can also sign up for our newsletter on the website as well.
 All the links you need will be in the show notes.
 And thank you so much for listening.

 Hope for anxiety and OCD is a production of By The Well Counseling.
 Our show is hosted by me, Carrie Bock, a licensed professional counselor in Tennessee.
 Opinions given by our guests are their own and do not necessarily reflect the use of myself or By The Well Counseling.
 Our original music is by Brandon Mangrum.
 Until next time may you be comforted by God’s great love for you.